LaSalleSoftware/ls-adminbackend-app/INSTALLATION.md

 Now run ```php artisan lslibrary:lasalleinstall```

+You should be able to log in with these credentials: user = bob.bloom@lasallesoftware.ca, password = secret.
+Update these credentials when you log in.

 Now, make this folder a git repo.
 Then, set up a repository of this folder in GitHub.com (or similar), so that Forge can install/update from this repo.

 ## If You Are Using MAMP